DEVOTIONALS

 not shown You my appreciation by returning to You all that You have

-asked of me.
-Forgive me if my gifts to You consist of leftovers when
+stealing from You.
+Forgive me if my gifts to You consist of leftovers

-Your gift to me was the most valuable gift You could give – Your life.
+when Your gift to me was the most valuable gift You could give – Your

-Teach me to ignore the attractions of this world so that I will cheerfully
+life.
+Teach me to ignore the attractions of this world so I will cheerfully

-give to You not out of obligation, but cheerfully out of appreciation for
+give to You not out of obligation, but out of appreciation for You and all

-You and all You have done (and are doing) for me.
-I know that obedience
+You have done (and are doing) for me.
+I know that obedience to You in

-to You in one area encourages me to be obedient in all areas, and increases
+one area will encourage me to be obedient in all areas, and increase my

 Unknown's avatar